Me (Jo Dee Messina album)

-Me is the fifth studio album by country singer Jo Dee Messina.
+Me is the sixth studio album by country singer Jo Dee Messina.
 The album was released on Messina's own Dreambound Records and distributed by Entertainment One on March 18, 2014.
 Me is Messina's first album since parting ways with her former label, Curb Records, who launched her career in 1995.
 The album was "crowd-funded" by help from Messina's fan base and Kickstarter in spring of 2013.
 The album's lead single, "Peace Sign", was issued to radio on August 23, 2013.
 A second single, "A Woman's Rant", went to radio on February 24, 2014.

 Background

 Messina parted ways with her major label, Curb Records in December 2012.
 Messina admitted, "I am so excited to able to start fresh.
 I have so much music to share.
 Getting it out there to the fans is going to be such a blessing."
 In May 2013, Messina announced that she had partnered with Kickstarter, a website which gives artists "a new way to fund creative projects", to allow her fans to be a part of the album making process.
-Messina said, "I’m so excited about you being a part of the album-making process, and I’m really looking forward to this new way of making music.
-Through Kickstarter, we can make the music you want, because you’ll be a part of it!
+Messina said, "I'm so excited about you being a part of the album-making process, and I'm really looking forward to this new way of making music.
+Through Kickstarter, we can make the music you want, because you'll be a part of it!

 This album is truly for you, the people who appreciate the creative process, as well as my amazing fans.
-There’s no question, I wouldn’t be where I am today without your love and support.
-You’ve been with me since the beginning, and I’m in need of your support now more than ever.
+There's no question, I wouldn't be where I am today without your love and support.
+You've been with me since the beginning, and I'm in need of your support now more than ever.
 This album is a fresh start for me, and I want us to go on this exciting journey together."

 Throughout the process, her fans helped Messina surpass her $100,000 goal, making her Kickstarter.com campaign the most successful one to come out of Nashville and, at the time of completion, the 15th largest funded music campaign in Kickstarter.com history.
 Via Facebook, Twitter, YouTube and Stage-It, her fans selected which songs would be included on the album, submitted artwork for her label logo, selected the album title, and chose the album's first single "Peace Sign".